MrYsLab/pseudo-microbit/docs/add_directory.md

 ![](./images/new_dir3.png)

 Let's call this directory _button_test_.
-After entering the name hit the _Enter_ key.
+After entering the name, hit the _Enter_ key.

-The new directory appears in project panel.
+The new directory appears in the project panel.

 ![](./images/new_dir4.png)